bbc/simorgh/src/app/components/README.md

 This repo follows the container component pattern.
 See ../containers/README.md for an explanation of this.

-All components in this repo need to have at least one story and one set of unit tests including the snapshot tests.
+All components in this repo need to have at least one story and one set of unit tests usually including the snapshot tests.
 We expect 90% or greater code coverage of each component.

 Any of the components in this directory are a good example of how we wish components to be written and should be studied as templates for contribution, that is unless there are inline comments saying otherwise.